ariel1985/poc/website/angular/basics/README.md

 # Create a new component
 ng generate component my-component

-# Create a new service
+# Create a new service (for fetching data from api)
 ng generate service my-service

 # Create a new module